Chelsoconn/210/test_prep.md

 - **How Passing an Argument into a Function may or may not Permanently Change the Value that a Variable Contains or Points to**

+  - Search (objects in notes.md)

+  - Parameters are the names assigned to a function's arguments; arguments are the values that get passed to the function.

+  - Variables are not passed to or returned by functions: **values** or **references** are passed.

   - <u>Mutation (only for objects):</u> Methods and functions can mutate

     -  When a method permanently mutates the object that invokes the method